asha77/enriched-devlibrary/README.md

 - `is_full_depth`: A boolean which indicates whether the device type consumes both the front and rear rack faces.
   (Default: true)
 - `subdevice_role`: Indicates that this is a `parent` or `child` device.
 (Default: None)
+- 'part_number': An alternative representation of the model number (e.g. a SKU).
+- 'u_height': The height of the device type in rack units.
+Increments of 0.5U are supported.
+(Default: 1)
+- 'is_full_depth': A boolean which indicates whether the device type consumes both the front and rear rack faces.
+(Default: true)
+- 'subdevice_role': Indicates that this is a parent or child device.
+(Default: None)
+- 'weight': device weight in kg
+- 'MTBF': Mean Time Between Failures – MTBF (hours)
+- 'typical_draw': The device typical power draw, with uplink card and load, but without SFPs, in watts.
+- 'switch_capacity': ASIC bandwidth, Gbps
+- 'fwd_rate': Packet processing rate, mpps
+- 'depth': Device maximum possible (w/power supply) depth, cm

 For further detail on these attributes and those listed below, please reference the [schema definitions](schema/).